 - Spirituality and religion

 Towards the end of the stay, therapists will start discussing aftercare options.
 Outpatient therapy is typically recommended during this time of transition.
 Many clients choose to stay in an LGBT-specific sober living home, however just as with every other recovering addict, ‘wherever you go, there you are’.
 This means that if you truly want to change your life and live clean and sober — you can do it anywhere.
 However, there are many sober living homes, or halfway houses, in every city around the nation that are specifically for LGBT+ individuals.
+You’ll also find that most sober living homes similar to Ascension House – Structured Sober Living will cater for any indivudal, regardless of how they identify.

 At South Coast Counseling, we understand the specific obstacles that face the LGBT+ community and will make every effort to accommodate you or your loved so they can recover in comfort, free of judgment or harassment.
 There’s no better day than today to start a new chapter, call us now at 1-844-330-0096 to get started.